-- † Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
+- †† Total return based on per share NAV reflects the effects of changes in NAV on the performance of the Fund during each fiscal period.
 Returns assume income dividends and other distributions, if any, were reinvested.
 Results represent past performance and do not indicate future results.
 Current returns may be lower or higher than the performance data quoted.
 Investment returns and principal will fluctuate and shares, when redeemed, may be worth more or less than original cost.
 Total return would have been lower if Management had not reimbursed and/or waived certain expenses.
-Total return would have been higher if Management had not recouped previously reimbursed and/or waived expenses.
-The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown. - ^ The class action proceeds received in 2019, 2018, 2017 and 2016 had no impact on the Fund's total return for the years ended December 31, 2019, 2018, 2017 and 2016, respectively. - § After repayment of expenses previously reimbursed and/or fees previously waived by Management, as applicable.
-Had the Fund not made such repayments, the annualized ratios of net expenses to average net assets would have been:
+The total return information shown does not reflect charges and other expenses that apply to the separate accounts or the related insurance policies or other qualified pension or retirement plans, and the inclusion of these charges and other expenses would reduce the total return for all fiscal periods shown. - [‡] Calculated based on the average number of shares outstanding during each fiscal period. - # Represents the annualized ratios of net expenses to average daily net assets if Management had not reimbursed certain expenses and/or waived a portion of the investment management fee.